2020PB/police-brutality/all-locations.md

 ### Police shove protester from behind | August 16th

-Footage shows a protester holding a sign above their head and walking slowly away from police.
+Footage shows a protester holding a sign above their head and walking slowly away from police on residential streets near the Penumbra Kelly building.
 An officer runs up in the protester's blind spot and shoves the protester to the ground.

 tags: protester, push, shove

 id: or-portland-283

-geolocation:
+geolocation: 45.5229431, -122.6144319

 **Links**